odoo/documentation/accounting/payables/pay/sepa.rst

 Install the required module
 ---------------------------

-To pay suppliers with SEPA, you must install the **SEPA Credit Transfer** module.
+To pay vendors with SEPA, you must install the **SEPA Credit Transfer** module.
 This module handle the process of generating SEPA files based on Twenty20 payments.